 Apart from land visits on foot, cruise ships now offer kayaking, snowshoeing, diving and skiing excursions.
 There’s even the chance to camp overnight on ice.

 10. To swim in the world’s biggest ice bath

 It will make you hyperventilate.
 And it’s potentially deadly if you persist for too long.
 But it’s also mightily invigorating.
-A polar plunge, as a quick dip in the zero-degree seawaters is called, is a rite of passage for Antarctic cruisers.
-Once you’re in the water, you’ll surprise yourself at how fast you’re capable of swimming in order to get out.
+A polar plunge, as a quick dip in the zero-degree seawater is called, is a rite of passage for Antarctic cruisers.
+Once you’re in the water, you’ll surprise yourself with how fast you’re capable of swimming in order to get out.